ot483/NetCom2/README.md

 # NetCom2

-A pipeline for generating predictions for the selective targeting of microbial groups based on one the processing of assembled and annotated metagenomics data is available at **https://github.com/ot483/NetCom2**.
+A pipeline for generating predictions for the selective targeting of microbial groups based on one the processing of assembled and annotated metagenomics.
 A detailed description of this workflow is provided at Ofaim S, Ofek-Lalzar M, Sela N, Jinag J, Kashi Y, Minz D, Freilich S: **Analysis of Microbial Functions in the Rhizosphere Using a Metabolic-Network Based Framework for Metagenomics Interpretation.** Frontiers in microbiology 2017, **8**:1606.**https://www.frontiersin.org/articles/10.3389/fmicb.2017.01606/full**.

 ## Benchmarks